-Over the past several years, people have become accustomed to building personal relationships with a business via email.
-They reject companies and service providers where they don’t feel they’re being honored.
+Your customers are accustomed to building personal relationships with a business via email.
+They reject companies and service providers where they don’t feel they’re being honored, heard or respected.

 Send the first email out automatically, within a few minutes after a person subscribes and opts-in to your email list.
 It can be one email, or a series of emails, triggered by a person joining your list.

-What a Welcome Email will do for you
+What a Welcome email will do for you and your business

-A well-crafted welcome email – whether it’s confirming a person’s subscription or offering immediate access to your free content, or a receipt for a purchase – can build trust and a rapport with your audience.
-It sets the tone of future communication, starts a conversation, helps reinforce your brand and message and acknowledges how important they are to you.
+A well-crafted Welcome email – whether it’s confirming a person’s subscription, offering immediate access to your free content, or a receipt for a purchase – can build trust and a rapport with your audience.
+It sets the tone of future communication, starts a conversation, helps reinforce your brand and message, and acknowledges how important your audience is to you.

 Consider it your calling card; it’s your one opportunity to knock their socks off with meaningful content that solves their problems or answers their questions.
 You want them to open future emails from you.